fbpx

 The name “hamburger” comes from the fact that the icon resembles a hamburger sandwich with three layers – the top and bottom buns and the meat patty in the middle.
 While there are conflicting origins of who exactly created the first hamburger menu icon, most design experts attribute it to Norm Cox at Xerox PARC in the 1980s.

-Since those early days, hamburger menus have become one of the most ubiquitous – and controversial – parts of mobile and responsive web design.
+Since those early days, hamburger menus have become one of the most ubiquitous – and controversial – parts of and responsive web design.
 They save space on smaller screens but also hide navigation options.
 Let’s explore the key pros and cons designers now debate.

 Pros of Hamburger Menus: Saving Space and Adding Flexibility